centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 `snmpwalk -v <1/2c> -c <community-string> <IP_ADDR> .1`

-### UNKNOWN: SNMP GET Request : Cant get a single value
+### UNKNOWN: SNMP GET Request : Can't get a single value

 SNMP Plugins request one or several OIDs from the target devices' MIBS.
 When it doesn't obtain a value for one of these OIDs, it returns an UNKNOWN state to warn